Nibleash/NLP_Sentiment_Analysis/README.md

 ## Sentiment analysis with BERTForSequenceClassification

-The three polarity labels positive, negative or neutral are encoded as integers 1, 0 and -1 respectively.
+The three polarity labels positive, negative or neutral are encoded as integers 2, 1 and 0 respectively.
+Indeed, we tried 1, 0 and -1 but, since we use the Cross Entropy Loss, the encoded labels' values have to be between 0 and the number of classes.

 ## Results